Sengoku Basara: Sengoku Basara X

-Sengoku Basara X (戦国BASARA X) is a 2D fighting game developed by both Capcom and Arc System Works, creators of the Guilty Gear and BlazBlue series, which was released on April 9, 2008, for Japanese arcades, and was ported to the PS2 later the same year in Asia on June 26, 2008.
+Sengoku Basara X (戦国BASARA X) is a 2D fighting game developed by Arc System Works (creators of the Guilty Gear and BlazBlue series) and published by Capcom, which was released on April 9, 2008, for Japanese arcades, and was ported to the PS2 later the same year in Asia on June 26, 2008.

-Sengoku Basara Battle Heroes
+Sengoku Basara: Battle Heroes

-Sengoku Basara Battle Heroes (戦国BASARA バトルヒーローズ) is a PSP-exclusive title developed by both Capcom and Access Games, which was released in Japan on April 9, 2009, as a beat 'em up, action game.
+Sengoku Basara: Battle Heroes (戦国BASARA バトルヒーローズ) is a PSP-exclusive title developed by Access Games and published by Capcom, which was released in Japan on April 9, 2009, as a beat 'em up, action game.
 The game is a spin-off of the series.

 Sengoku Basara 3 (Sengoku Basara: Samurai Heroes)

-Sengoku Basara 3 (戦国BASARA3) is the third game in the main series and a sequel to Sengoku Basara 2, and was released in Asia on July 29, 2010, for the PS3 and Wii.
+Sengoku Basara 3 (戦国BASARA3) is the third game in the main series and a sequel to Sengoku Basara 2, and was released in Asia on July 29, 2010, for the PS3 and Wii (Japan only).
 It is the first game in the series to be localized outside of Asia since the original game, and was released in North America on October 12, 2010, in Australia on October 14, 2010, and in Europe on October 15, 2010.
 An expansion titled, Sengoku Basara 3 Utage, was released in 2011.
 The game marks the series' fifth anniversary.
 The game currently ranks as the best-selling Sengoku Basara game in the series (before this game was released, it was previously Sengoku Basara 2 Heroes).

-Sengoku Basara Chronicle Heroes
+Sengoku Basara: Chronicle Heroes

-Sengoku Basara Chronicle Heroes (戦国BASARA クロニクルヒーローズ) was released for the PSP in Asia on July 21, 2011.
-The game serves as a sequel to Sengoku Basara Battle Heroes.
+Sengoku Basara: Chronicle Heroes (戦国BASARA クロニクルヒーローズ) was released for the PSP in Asia on July 21, 2011.
+The game serves as a sequel to Sengoku Basara: Battle Heroes.

 Sengoku Basara 3 Utage

 Sengoku Basara 3 Utage (戦国BASARA3 宴) was released for the PS3 and Wii (Japan only) in Asia on November 10, 2011.
 The game serves as an expansion to Sengoku Basara 3.
-Characters that were unplayable in the previous game, Sengoku Basara Samurai Heroes, are playable in Sengoku Basara 3 Utage.
+Characters that were unplayable in the previous game, Sengoku Basara: Samurai Heroes, are playable in Sengoku Basara 3 Utage.
 "Utage" is Japanese for "Party".

 Sengoku Basara HD Collection

 Sengoku Basara HD Collection (戦国BASARA HDコレクション) was released for the PS3 in Asia on August 30, 2012.
-It comes with Sengoku Basara, Sengoku Basara 2, and Sengoku Basara 2 Heroes in 720p HD on one disc.
+It comes with Sengoku Basara, Sengoku Basara 2, and Sengoku Basara 2 Heroes in 720p HD and 16:9 widescreen on one disc.
+The game currently ranks as the worst-selling Sengoku Basara game in the series (before this game was released, it was previously Sengoku Basara X).

 Sengoku Basara 4

 Sengoku Basara 4 (戦国BASARA4) is the fourth game in the main series.
 It was released in Asia on January 23, 2014 for the PS3.
-The game serves as a mixture of a sequel to Sengoku Basara 3, and a soft reboot of the series so new fans can enjoy it without having to play previous games in order to understand the full story.
+The game serves as a mixture of a sequel to Sengoku Basara 3, and a soft reboot of the series, so new fans can enjoy it without having to play previous games in order to understand the full story.
 It's also the first console game in the series to receive a collector's edition, digital release, DLC, and updates, with every other game afterward following up with this.
 An expanded version titled, Sengoku Basara 4 Sumeragi, was released in 2015.